Helping social care providers go digital

-The NHS has an ambition to transform the social care sector so that staff have modern digital tools and ways of working and can exploit the benefits of technology to improve patient care.
-Parts of the social care sector still follow paper-based processes.
-This creates risks and it is slow for staff to access and share patient care records when needed.
+The NHS wants to transform the social care sector.
+They want staff to have modern digital tools and ways of working, so they can gain the benefits of new technologies and improve patient care.
+Parts of the social care sector still follow paper-based processes, which can increase risks and delays to patient care.

 What we did

-In total, we carried out 16 prototype testing sessions over two design iterations.
-We recruited different types of users to provide feedback on our work.
-We engaged with both large care providers, some employed over 2000 staff across different sites, and small local independent care providers in residential and live-in care.
-We also engaged with a range of Digital Social Care Record Solution suppliers to ensure the tool represents their solution fairly and in a user friendly manner to providers.
+In total, we carried out 16 prototype testing sessions over two major design iterations.
+We engaged with both large care providers, some employing over 2,000 staff across different sites, and small local independent care providers in residential and live-in care.
+We also engaged with a range of digital social care record suppliers to ensure the tool represents their solutions in a fair and user-friendly manner.

 Start page of the new tool